 Signs Your Perfume May Have Expired

 While perfumes do not have a set expiration date like foods, they do alter with time.
-Here are several clear signs that your fragrance may be beyond its prime:
+For example, chypre fruity perfumes and other fragrance types can develop changes in their scent profile as they age.
+Here are several clear signs that your fragrance may be beyond its prime.:

 1. Change in Scent: If your perfume smells different than when you first purchased it, it may have begun to deteriorate.
 An expired perfume may produce a sour, metallic, or otherwise unpleasant odor.